 - a.
 Reduced minimum and maximum parking requirements that reflect the walking distance to transit and complementary uses, where appropriate; - b.
 Shared parking requirements, where possible, reflecting variances in parking demand between complementary uses on a time-of-day, weekday/weekend, and monthly basis; - c.
 Site design that orients the main building entrance(s) to face the public street(s), provides a pedestrian friendly urban form, and where appropriate, as determined by the local municipality, does not permit the placement of surface parking spaces between the main building entrance and the major street; - d.
 An approach that anticipates and plans for the adaptive reuse of surface parking to above grade structured or underground parking as site development evolves; - e.
-Preferential locations for carpooling, car sharing spaces, electric vehicle charging stations and bicycle storage requirements; and - f.
-Accommodate designated parking for on-demand deliveries and vehicles.
+Preferential locations for carpooling, car sharing spaces, electric vehicle charging stations and bicycle storage requirements; - f.
+Accommodate designated parking for on-demand deliveries and vehicles; and - g.
+Requirements for the implementation of best management practices for use of winter de-icing chemicals (including road salt) in the design of parking lots, roadways and sidewalks.